c2lang/c2compiler/docs/docs/introduction/the_c2_compiler.md

 C2C currently parses between 3-5 million lines of code per second, depending on the hardware.
 Analysing that same code is roughly twice as fast.

-The current implementation of _c2c_ is around 242 files and 53.000 lines of code.
+The current implementation of _c2c_ comprises around 300 files and 50.000 lines of code.
 Parsing that with _c2c_ takes:

 ```bash